rrbbrb/SushiRu/README.md

-# sushi-store
+# SushiRu
-A full-stack e-commerce website built with Angular and SpringBoot
+A full-stack e-commerce website of a sushi store built with Angular and SpringBoot